ddx32/portfolio-web/public/_cv.md

 * Developed and maintained critical high-traffic frontend components for ad delivery systems
 * Led the transition from legacy deployments to CI/CD workflows
-* Onboarded new team members, co-authored tech stacks for new projects
+* Onboarded new team members, co-authored tech stacks for new projects and refactored legacy projects

 #### 2017-2018
 ##### Seznam.cz: *Webmaster*